What happens in a voice lesson?

 Are Lessons Online or In-Person?

 For right now, lessons are online.
-Christine has worked diligently to create a platform via Zoom to make online lessons a positive thing.
+Christine has worked diligently to create a platform via Zoom, Jitsi, or LiveLab to make online lessons a positive thing.
+In addition, she’s using the sound processor Cleanfeed to enhance the sound quality.
 Some of her students have actually benefited more from online lessons because:

 - They have to become more independent and really tune in (no pun intended) to the pitches that they’re singing, since Christine can’t help them out while they’re singing by playing along